-EASA Fuel Policy: why should airlines get a fuel monitoring system?
+EASA Fuel Policy: why airlines need a fuel monitoring system?

 As of the 30th of October 2022, the European Union Aviation Safety Agency (EASA) has changed the regulation about fuel reserves.
 This new set of rules aims to harmonize EU regulation with more advanced and modern ICAO standards for more environmentally efficient fuel planning and management.